java-do/HigumaDuke/README.md

 "Higuma" means brown bears in Japanese.

-In Japan, Higuma taking salmon in his mouse is famous as symbol character of Hokkaido.
+In Japan, brown bears catching salmon is famous as symbol character of Hokkaido.

 We hope Higuma Duke will get many friends around the world.